 Start your diabetes foot care routineTuesday, 14 April 2020

 Caring for your feet when you have diabetes is always important.
-Why not use this time of self-isolation to get into a regular routine of checking your feet?
+It is time to get into a regular routine of checking your feet.

 Serious complications can often be avoided by careful self-management and through regular check-ups.
 Podiatrists can help prevent diabetic foot ulcers and treat them if they do occur.
 They also manage ingrown toenails, treat callus and corns, injuries to the feet – including charcot neuropathy – and provide advice when things go wrong.
 Unfortunately, a loss of sensation in the feet means that many simple injuries such as cuts, corns and calluses, can go unnoticed.
 If untreated, these injuries may not heal due to lack of blood supply and infection.